Southern Abyan Offensive (2016)

-The Southern Abyan Offensive refers to a 2016 offensive that AQAP launched in late February, which ended with a victory for AQAP as Yemeni tribal fighters loyal to president Abdrabbuh Mansur Hadi were driven out of the Abyan Governorate.
+The Southern Abyan Offensive refers to a 2016 offensive in Yemen that al-Qaeda in the Arabian Peninsula (AQAP) launched in late February, which ended with a victory for AQAP as Yemeni tribal fighters loyal to president Abdrabbuh Mansour Hadi were driven out of Abyan Governorate.

-The offensive
+Offensive

-The AQAP was beginning to take parts of other remaining areas of southern Abyan from the beginning of February, when they entered Ahwar and other towns.
+Al-Qaeda in the Arabian Peninsula was beginning to take parts of other remaining areas of southern Abyan Governorate from the beginning of February 2016, when they entered Ahwar and other towns.
 During the fight for Awhar, 3 AQAP fighters were killed by Southern Movement fighters in a fight in a checkpoint.
-The major offensive began in the dawn of 20 February, with the AQAP first taking Ahwar, then Shuqrah, in one day fighting, that resulted to the death of 3 Hadi government loyalists.
+The major offensive began in the dawn of 20 February, with the AQAP first taking Ahwar, then Shuqrah, in one day fighting, that resulted to the death of three Hadi government loyalists.
 Also on the same day, AQAP attacked the new base of the Hadi government in the port city of Aden, killing one tribal leader and one of his bodyguards.
-After the tribal fighters abandoned the southern Abyan, and headed for the north, AQAP set up their flags in the government building, establishing a sharia court, and an Emirate, that is led by Tawfiq Belaidi, the brother of Abu Hamza al-Zinjibari, who was killed in a U.S. drone strike on 3 February.
+After the tribal fighters abandoned the southern Abyan, and headed for the north, AQAP set up their flags in the government building, establishing a sharia court, and an Emirate, that is led by Tawfiq Belaidi, the brother of Jalal Baleedi (also named Abu Hamza al-Zinjibari), who was killed in a U.S. drone strike on 3 February.

-Strategic importance

 Southern Abyan is located in a region with a massive strategic importance for the AQAP because of its geographical connection with the coastal city of Mukalla, the headquarters of AQAP.
 Mukalla was seized by the AQAP in the summer of 2015, the first major victory of AQAP since the beginning of the war.